-Having a home dashboard was one of my objectives recently, and besides the fun aspect of coding, I wanted something a bit futuristic, you know, like what we see in many movies or tv shows.
+Having a home dashboard was one of my recent objectives, and beyond the fun aspect of coding, I aimed for something a bit futuristic—akin to what we often see in movies or TV shows.

 Let’s see what we got for this first version!

-It might be evident for some of you, but the screenshots and videos you’ll see in this article display real data.
-This is not a demonstrator or a mock-up.
+It might be obvious to some, but the screenshots and videos featured in this article display real data.
+This is not a demo or a mock-up.

 Genesis

-Every morning is the same ritual, checking the weather forecast, the temperature and air quality in the apartment, scheduling the vacuum and mop cleaner to do its duty, checking the next bus or tramway to go to work, the agenda of the day, etc…
+Every morning involves the same ritual: checking the weather forecast, the temperature and air quality inside the apartment, scheduling the vacuum and mop cleaner, checking the next bus or tramway to work, the day’s agenda, etc.

-For each of these tasks, we have connected devices or apps.
-Each one is operated by its own company, which means several authentication processes, different user interfaces, etc.
+For each of these tasks, we use connected devices or apps, each operated by a different company, entailing several authentication processes and different user interfaces.

-The second goal was to have material similar to what we see in tv shows or movies.
-I’m a huge fan of Sci-Fi and Cyberpunk stuff: Altered Carbon, Cyberpunk 2077, Foundation, Stargate, The Expanse, you name it.
+Another goal was to develop the type of interfaces seen in TV shows or movies.
+I’m a huge fan of Sci-Fi and Cyberpunk genres—Altered Carbon, Cyberpunk 2077, Foundation, Stargate, The Expanse, to name a few.

-When I started to work on the first version, we were under strict lockdown due to the pandemic outbreak.
-It reminded me this tale where a woman is cursed and condemned to stay in a tower, seeing the outside world only through her mirror.
+The idea for this dashboard struck me during the strict lockdown caused by the pandemic.
+It reminded me of The Lady of Shalott, a tale of a woman cursed to live in a tower, observing the outside world only through her mirror.

-Since the first version of this dashboard was aimed to be embedded in a mirror, it made a lot of sense contextually speaking!
+Since the first version of this dashboard was aimed to be embedded in a mirror, it made a lot of sense given the context!

 The first version

-And another video of the dashboard in production, at the entrance of our apartment:
+And another video of the dashboard in action, placed at the entrance of our apartment:

-A screenshot with a better resolution than the two previous videos (click to zoom):
+A screenshot offering a better resolution than the previous videos (click to zoom):

 Let’s talk about the tech behind